Morton Arboretum: Center for Tree Science

+Global Tree Conservation Program

+The arboretum's Global Tree Conservation Program works to conserve rare and threatened tree species through research, conservation and collaboration.
+There is a special focus on oaks (Quercus); the Global Conservation Consortium for Oak, a partnership with Botanic Gardens Conservation International, is based at The Morton Arboretum.
+As of 2026, tree conservation work was underway in Mesoamerica, including Mexico and Costa Rica, and in Asia, including Vietnam and Laos.
+The program also manages the International Union for the Conservation of Nature (IUCN) Center for Species Survival: Trees.

+Chicago Region Trees Initiative

+The arboretum's urban forestry outreach program was founded in 2014 after the first Chicago Region Tree Census revealed gaps and threats to the region's trees.
+The Chicago Region Trees initiative has partners with public agencies, civic groups, and other organizations to provide training, plant trees, encourage collaboration, and offer resources such as suggested language for tree protection laws.
+It also supports research about the region's tree canopy and provides data to help guide and focus investment in trees.

+Plant Clinic

+The Morton Arboretum's Plant Clinic provides free advice and answers questions from the public about trees and plants.
+In 2024 it answered more than 15,000 queries from around the world.
+The arboretum also provides extensive plant information on its website, including a weekly Plant Health Care Report during the growing season.

 Sterling Morton Library

-Designed by noted Chicago architect Harry Weese, the Sterling Morton Library was constructed in 1963 and named after Sterling Morton, son of founder Joy Morton.
+Designed by noted Chicago architect Harry Weese, the Sterling Morton Library was constructed in 1963 and named after Sterling Morton, son of founder Joy Morton and a former board chairman.
 It holds more than 30,000 books and magazines, as well as tens of thousands of non-book items including prints, original art, letters, photographs, landscape plans and drawings.
 The collections focus on plant sciences, especially on trees and shrubs; gardening and landscape design; ecology, with a special interest in Midwestern prairie, savanna, woodland, and wetland ecosystems; natural history; and botanical art.
 Its catalog is online.

-The Library's Suzette Morton Davidson Special Collections includes books, artwork, historic nursery catalogs, landscape drawings, photographs, letters, maps and institutional documents.
+The library's Suzette Morton Davidson Special Collections includes books, artwork, historic nursery catalogs, landscape drawings, photographs, letters, maps and institutional documents.
 It also includes documents of May Theilgaard Watts, Jens Jensen, Marshall Johnson, O.C.
 Simonds and Donald Culross Peattie.

 The Sterling Morton Library is a member of the Council on Botanical and Horticultural Libraries.